-Ball State PBS traces its beginning to a television program created for young children 50 years ago: Sesame Street.
+WIPB (now Ball State PBS) traces its beginning to a television program created for young children 50 years ago: Sesame Street.

 Led by Gretchen Huff and Sunny Spurgeon, a small group of Muncie mothers decided that Muncie ought to have its own PBS station.
 They recruited friends, neighbors, co-workers, sorority sisters, husbands and teachers to help.
 Soon Eastern Indiana Community Television was incorporated as a not-for-profit organization.
 Its mission: a public television station for Muncie and surrounding communities.
 With a lot of hard work, determination and support from the community, area residents kicked off the new station on the afternoon of Oct.
 31, 1971.

 Ball State PBS is housed in the E.F.
 Ball Communication Building on the campus of Ball State University.
 Ball State PBS has multiple studios and its own remote production truck, used for its own production projects and frequently rented by production companies and other television stations.

 Ball State PBS moved into the digital age with the transmission of two digital signals on Oct.
 31, 2005, using a new 800-foot tower.

 Like other PBS stations, Ball State PBS received federal and state funding.
 The station also received important financial support from Ball State University.
 However, funding from local individuals, businesses and organizations remain critical to the station’s success.